ap369/yii2-location/README.md

-Yii2 location extension, retrieve a users location from their IP address using external web services
+Yii2 location extension
 ====================================================================================================
-Yii2 location extension, retrieve a users location from their IP address using external web services
+Retrieve a users location from their IP address using external web services

 Installation
 ------------